regl-project/regl/API.md

 })
 ```

-To execute a command you call it just like you would any function,
+To run a command you call it just like you would any function,

 ```javascript
 drawTriangle()